ramk13/rgsimulator/README.md

 rgsimulator
 ===========

 Test how your bot behaves in certain situations.
+Forked from mpeterv's original rgsimulator to add the ability to import matches from robotgame.net.
+See additional keys (L, K, P, O) for additional functionality.

 (latest) rgkit is needed to use it.
 If you don't have it, grab it from [here](https://github.com/WhiteHalmos/rgkit) and install as a module.